 A pastoral site comprising a 19th-century Gothic cottage, stone springhouse, summer kitchen, Osage orange trees and a pond, provides the setting for the Littell-Lord House.
 This charming rural complex is a rare reminder of Union County's agricultural past.
 The property was built circa 1760 by Andrew Littell, a farmer and weaver.
-Later, after purchasing the site in 1867, it was home to the Lord family for more than 100 years.
+Although Andrew died in 1790, the property remained in the Littell family's ownership until 1817, when it went through a succession of owners until the Lord family purchased the farm in 1867.
+These later owners, including the Lord family, constructed several additions to the house.

 The first floor features an Empire-Victorian parlor and a 19thcentury kitchen.
 A staircase leads to an enlarged second floor, once a small loft.
 Upstairs is a child's room containing antique toys and a Victorian bedroom with cottage furniture.
+The central portion of what is now the Farmhouse Museum was built in 1760.
+It is believed that the original house consisted of three rooms on the first floor and an open loft above.
+Andrew, his wife Mary and their seven children resided in this house.